First Steps in Spotify Playlist Pitching

 The Editorial Playlists - Spotify's own Playlists

 The dream of many newcomer artists is to get into one of the big playlists curated by Spotify itself.
-For example there are “Mint”, “Hot New Dance”, or “Today’s Top Hits”; but how do you manage that, especially as a newcomer?
+For example, there are “Mint”, “Hot New Dance”, or “Today’s Top Hits”; but how do you manage that, especially as a newcomer?
 Many distributors offer help by providing a pitching service for an extra charge.
-But this is, different than often thought, no guarantee that your track will appear in one of these lists.
+But this is, often different than thought, no guarantee that your track will appear in one of these lists.
 It’s more an attempt to place your song in one of these playlists.
 To cut a long story short, you can more or less save the money and pitch your new song on your own via Spotify for Artists.

 Now we will explain what you have to consider in detail.
 Try to submit your song 2-3 weeks before release.
 I know, a musician has a lot to do, but if you really want to be featured in the top editorial playlists, take 10 minutes to submit your song on your own.
 Try to describe your track as accurately as possible, so that the curators don’t have more work to do in assessing and evaluating your song.
 Following this advice will increase the likelihood of your track being placed in Spotify’s in-house editorial playlists.
 This, in turn, leads to increased streaming numbers, more monthly listeners and in the best case: followers.